php-guidelines/php-guidelines.github.io/index.md

 the PSR-2 allows using tabs for indentation.

-Whole [PHP documentation uses](http://php.net/manual/en/types.comparisons.php) constants `TRUE`, `FALSE` and `NULL` written in upper letters.
-PSR-1 itself states that constants MUST be in upper cases.
-Therefore PGS-2 allows in comparsion to the PSR-2 to write them in upper cases too.
+Whole [PHP documentation uses](http://php.net/manual/en/types.comparisons.php) constants `TRUE`, `FALSE` and `NULL` written in upper case.
+PSR-1 itself states that class constants MUST be in upper case.
+Therefore PGS-2 allows in comparsion to the PSR-2 to write them in upper case too.

 ----

 **Using tabs or capital letters is matter of your choice.
-But you MUST use the same style consistently across all files in whole Vendor namespace.**
+But you MUST use the same style consistently across all files in whole vendor namespace.**

 ---